 - The last item ("Further analyses") may be used for commands, e.g. running pointless against the XDS_ASCII.HKL file.
 The user-definable commandline may be used e.g. for

-This tab allows to run XDSSTAT with a mouseclick.
-As soon as XDSSTAT.LP exists, the main plots derived from it are displayed.
-Another button allows to run XDS-viewer to visualize the control images that XDSSTAT generates, namely anom.pck, scales.pck, rf.pck, misfits.pck, corr.pck, rlps.pck, peaks.pck and nobs.pck .
+As soon as XDSSTAT.LP exists, the main plots derived from it are displayed (second and further panes).
+The "view" button allows to run XDS-viewer to visualize the control images that XDSSTAT generates, namely anom.pck, scales.pck, rf.pck, misfits.pck, corr.pck, rlps.pck, peaks.pck and nobs.pck .

 a simple XDSCONV.INP is provided by default.
 It may be edited by the user, and saved.
 Upon clicking a button, xdsconv is run and if necessary a MTZ file is produced.
 XDSCONV.LP may be displayed.

 a simple XSCALE.INP is provided by default.
 It may be edited by the user, and saved.
 Upon clicking a button, xscale is run.
 XSCALE.LP may be displayed.

 The program's source code is released under the terms of the GPLv2; it uses the Qt library which was released under the terms of the LGPL.
 The program is under development and probably has bugs.
 If it crashes, it should simply be restarted.
 A crash of the program does not interfere with the operation of XDS; likewise, closing the program window does not influence any XDS run started from XDSGUI.

 XDSGUI depends on generate_XDS.INP, XDS-viewer, and of course XDS (both the xds and xds_par binaries!), XDSCONV, and 2cbf.
 The